Placebo: Factors influencing the power of the placebo effect

 A review published in JAMA Psychiatry found that, in trials of antipsychotic medications, the change in response to receiving a placebo had increased significantly between 1960 and 2013.
 The review's authors identified several factors that could be responsible for this change, including inflation of baseline scores and enrollment of fewer severely ill patients.
 Another analysis published in Pain in 2015 found that placebo responses had increased considerably in neuropathic pain clinical trials conducted in the United States from 1990 to 2013.
 The researchers suggested that this may be because such trials have "increased in study size and length" during this time period.

+Individual differences in personality traits may influence susceptibility to placebo and nocebo (negative placebo) effects.
+People with a more optimistic outlook tend to exhibit stronger placebo responses, while those with higher levels of anxiety are more likely to experience nocebo effects.

 Children seem to have a greater response than adults to placebos.

 The administration of the placebos can determine the placebo effect strength.
 Studies have found that taking more pills would strengthen the effect.
-Besides, capsules appear to be more influential than pills, and injections are even stronger than capsules.
+Capsules appear to be more influential than pills, and injections are even stronger than capsules.

 Some studies have investigated the use of placebos where the patient is fully aware that the treatment is inert, known as an open-label placebo.
-A 2017 meta-analysis based on 5 studies found some evidence that open-label placebos may have positive effects in comparison to no treatment, which may open new avenues for treatments, but noted the trials were done with a small number of participants and hence should be interpreted with "caution" until further better controlled trials are conducted.
-An updated 2021 systematic review and meta-analysis based on 11 studies also found a significant, albeit slightly smaller overall effect of open-label placebos, while noting that "research on OLPs is still in its infancy".
+Clinical trials found that open-label placebos may have positive effects in comparison to no treatment, which may open new avenues for treatments, but a review of such trials noted that they were done with a small number of participants and hence should be interpreted with "caution" until further, better-controlled trials are conducted.
+An updated 2021 systematic review and meta-analysis based on 11 studies also found a significant, albeit slightly smaller overall effect of open-label placebos, while noting that "research on OLPs is still in its infancy."

-If the person dispensing the placebo shows their care towards the patient, is friendly and sympathetic, or has a high expectation of a treatment's success, then the placebo would be more effectual.
+If the person dispensing the placebo shows their care towards the patient, is friendly and sympathetic, or has a high expectation of a treatment's success, then the placebo is more effectual.

-Symptoms and conditions

-A 2010 Cochrane Collaboration review suggests that placebo effects are apparent only in subjective, continuous measures, and in the treatment of pain and related conditions.

-Pain

-Placebos are believed to be capable of altering a person's perception of pain.
-"A person might reinterpret a sharp pain as uncomfortable tingling."